phreaked/tumblr_cleaner/README.md

 ## TumblrCleaner 1.0

-- Keep original keeps only the original posts
+- Keep original: keeps only the original posts
-- Keep relevant keeps original posts and any posts with your username in it
+- Keep relevant: keeps original posts and any posts with your username in it
-- Delete all deletes all posts
+- Delete all: deletes all posts

 ## Requirements